rethinkdb/rethinkdb-rs/api/javascript/control-structures/coerce_to.md

 # Description #

-Convert value of one type into another.
+Convert a value of one type into another.

 * a sequence, selection or object can be coerced to an array
-* an array of key-value pairs can be coerced to an object
+* a sequence, selection or an array of key-value pairs can be coerced to an object
 * a string can be coerced to a number
 * any datum (single value) can be coerced to to a string
 * a binary object can be coerced to a string and vice-versa